AdobeDocs/experience-platform.en/help/data-governance/labels/api.md

 ## Create or update a custom label {#create-update-label}

-To create or update a custom label, you must make a PUT request to the Policy Service API.
+To create or update a custom label, you must make a PUT request to the [!DNL Policy Service] API.

 **API format**